 The planning and construction of the SEARCH program discussed above has built a model for interagency cooperation in the study of important Arctic research questions.
-The Arctic Research Commission believes that the study of the Bering Sea requires an equivalent interagency program, based on the results of the NRC study recommended above, which can produce predictions of the important changes in the Bering Sea based upon an integrated application of the research tools of all the relevant agencies acting in concert.
-While the study of change in the Bering Sea is currently an element of the SEARCH program, the Commission believes that the importance of the Bering Sea system to the resident populations, to other users of Bering Sea resources and to the nation's economy justifies a stand-alone interagency program which can command the attention of all contributing agencies and lead to assurances that critical parts of the study do not fail for lack of visibility during the budget process.
+The Arctic Research Commission believes that the study of the Bering Sea requires an equivalent interagency program which can produce predictions of the important changes in the Bering Sea based upon an integrated application of the research tools of all the relevant agencies acting in concert.
+While the study of change in the Bering Sea is currently an element of the SEARCH program known as the Bering Sea System (BEST) program, the Commission believes that the importance of the Bering Sea system to the resident populations, to other users of Bering Sea resources and to the nation's economy justifies a stand-alone interagency program which can command the attention of all contributing agencies and lead to assurances that critical parts of the study do not fail for lack of visibility during the budget process.